ledorsapmalat/aws-blue-green-deployment/README.md

 - JSON/YAML
 - AWS Client Configuration with Correct AWS KEY and AWS SECRET or AWS ASSUME ROLE Configured

+### Assumption
+This assumes that a Production ELB, ASG and EC2 instances exists.
+A new ELB, ASG, EC2 instances are created for a switch over using SSM Parameters.

 ### SSM Parameter

 The SSM Parameter was used to hold Elastic Load Balancer Name and Autoscaling Group Name and the current state of the deployment whether it is a Blue or a Green.